 Dough rising times can vary between 1 hour to 2 or more, depending on the climate as well as the potency of the yeast.
 Usually when I make the pizza dough at home at Bangalore, the dough doubles in size in under 2 hours.

 Similarly, the baking time varies from oven to oven.
 I usually set my oven temperature at 250 deg C and a thin crust pizza bakes in 10 minutes.
 Recently when I used another OTG oven where I set the temperature at 240, it took 15- 20 minutes for each Pizza to bake.

-For the recipe for a Tomato Basil Pizza Sauce on this blog: Easy Tomato Basil Sauce
+For the recipe for a Tomato Basil Pizza Sauce

-Till recently, good quality yeast was not easily available in India.
+Earlier, good quality yeast was not easily available in India.
 Now there are some premium qualities available in Stores that supply ingredients and equipment for Baking, such as Arife, in various cities, and online on Amazon.